-FellowshipsFunding sources for internships in the U.S. and abroad
+Domestic Community Service FellowshipsFunding sources for internships in the U.S.

 Greater Boston Area Community Service Fellowship

 Our original Fellowship Program focuses on providing funding for students to work in the greater Boston area.
+It has now expanded to a national scope.
 Students have worked in organizations such as:

 Joint Center for Housing Studies Community Service Fellowship

-Beginning in Summer 2015, the Harvard Joint Center for Housing Studies (JCHS) will support additional community service fellowships for students obtaining internships or other volunteer opportunities with organizations whose work focuses on housing, the built environment, and/or community development.
+Since Summer 2015, the Harvard Joint Center for Housing Studies (JCHS) supports additional community service fellowships for students obtaining internships or other volunteer opportunities with organizations whose work focuses on housing, the built environment, and/or community development.

 GSD students from all concentrations are eligible to apply for funding to work in a nonprofit or public sector setting, in Massachusetts, or in other US cities and regions.
 Funding is available to support 10 week internships across a wide spectrum of possible entities, including but not limited to: